 The government guarantees 100% of the loan and there won’t be any fees or interest to pay for the first 12 months.
 After 12 months the interest rate will be 2.5% a year.

 As the BBLS is intended to be a temporary response to the COVID-19 pandemic, it will initially be open until 4 November 2020.
-However, the government retains the right to extend this.
+However, the government have extended the scheme to 31 March 2021.

 How easy is it to obtain finance through the scheme?